About Grainger County

 • Certified copies of judgments and orders require additional certification fees.

-• Online access to Grainger County court records may be limited compared to larger Tennessee counties, making in-person or written requests the most reliable method for comprehensive searches.
+• Online access to Grainger County court records may be limited compared to larger Tennessee counties, making in-person or written requests the most reliable method for full searches.

 • To request court records, individuals should contact the County Clerk's office with specific case information including party names, case numbers, and approximate filing dates.

-The Grainger County General Sessions Court, also located at the courthouse complex, exercises jurisdiction over misdemeanor criminal cases, civil cases up to $25,000, preliminary hearings for felonies, and various other matters including evictions and small claims.
-The County Clerk's office maintains records for both courts.
-The Grainger County Chancery Court handles equity matters, probate, guardianships, and certain family law cases.
+The Circuit Court can be contacted through the office’s website.
+Grainger County General Sessions Court, also located at the courthouse complex, exercises jurisdiction over misdemeanor criminal cases, civil cases up to $25,000, preliminary hearings for felonies, and various other matters including evictions and small claims.
+Grainger County Clerk's office maintains records for both courts.
+Grainger County Chancery Court handles equity matters, probate, guardianships, and certain family law cases.

 Court records in Grainger County are generally accessible to the public under Tennessee Supreme Court Rule 32, which governs public access to judicial records.
 Citizens may search court records by visiting the County Clerk's office in person during regular business hours, typically Monday through Friday, 8:00 AM to 4:30 PM.
 Some case information may be available through Tennessee's statewide case management system, though access varies by court level.